BrettBlox/jonah/content/page-content/about.md

 title: About the Author
 image: /images/56522035-737c-4333-91c3-d3dba827b23e.jpeg
 ---
 Hello!
 I'm Jonah and I have absolutely no idea what I should or could share about myself!
+I'm gonna try to spit something out though.

 I'm a mother and a lover, a student and a writer, a healer, a feeler, a thinker and a seeker.
 I'm a pretty humdrum human being.
 Your garden-variety dandelion.
 But, there's so much about me that I'm still trying to figure out.
 So much that's buried so deep, that I might not even know it exists.
 A lot to do and a lot to learn.